billsix/cprogrammingbook/doc/01-Intro.rst

 variables because their types must be provided explicitly.

 What does the value returned from main mean, and where does it go?
-In Old C, the value was passed back to the operating system or whatever else was used to start the program running.
+In pre-C89, the value was passed back to the operating system or whatever else was used to start the program running.
 In a UNIX-like environment, the value of 0 meant ‘success’ in some way, any other value (often -1) meant ‘failure’.
-The Standard has enshrined this, stating that 0 stands for correct termination of the program.
+The C89 Standard has enshrined this, stating that 0 stands for correct termination of the program.
 This does not mean that 0 is to be passed back to the host environment, but whatever is the appropriate ‘success’ value for that system.
 Because there is sometimes confusion around this, you